-Also take time to learn what you can do to help minimise global warming.
+Also take time to learn what you can do to help minimize global warming.
 On a global scale, the biggest contributors are generating power, manufacturing goods, cutting down forests, using transportation, producing food, powering buildings and consuming too much.
-That means that on an individual level, each person can help make a difference by taking actions such as:
+That means on an individual level, each person can help make a difference, such as by taking actions like:

-- · Using public transport, walking or cycling - Consuming less food, water, products and power and choosing things made from recycled and renewable materials when you can - · Planting trees and native species - · Reducing waste recycle, compost and reuse as much as possible - Saving water and energy, such as using less heating and cooling, switching to energy-efficient appliances and tools, and using clean energy such as solar and wind where possible - Teaching others about what you've learned and what they can do about climate change - · Getting involved in local politics and policies to support solutions to climate change
+- · Using public transportation, walking or biking - Consuming less food, water, products and power and choosing things made from recycled and renewable materials when you can - · Planting trees and native species - · Reducing waste recycle, compost and reuse as much as possible - Saving water and energy, like using less heating and cooling, switching to energy-efficient appliances and tools, and using clean energy like solar and wind where possible - · Teaching others about what you've learned and what they can do about climate change - · Getting involved in local politics and policies to support solutions to climate change